The Last Ringbearer: Plot

-After defeating the Mordorian army, the Elves enter Mordor to massacre civilians with the help of Men from the East, supposedly to eliminate the "educated" classes.
-Two Orc soldiers ("Orc" being a slur used by the West against foreign men), the medic Haladdin and Sergeant Tzerlag, are fleeing the battle plain.
+After defeating the Mordorian army, the Elves enter Mordor to massacre civilians with the help of Men from the East, to eliminate the "educated" classes.
+Two Orc soldiers ("Orc" being a racial slur used by the West: the Orcs in Eskov's book are humans), the medic Haladdin and Sergeant Tzerlag are fleeing the battle plain.
 They rescue Tangorn, a Gondorian noble who had been left buried in the desert for attempting to stop one of the massacres.
-They locate the mercenaries and kill the Elf, Eloar, taking his possessions.
+They locate the mercenaries and kill the Elf Eloar.

-The last of the Nazgûl, Sharya-Rana, visits Haladdin and explains that the physical world, Arda, is linked to the magical world from which the elves came, by the power of Galadriel's Mirror in Lórien and the palantírs.
-Haladdin is given the task of destroying the Mirror in order to separate the worlds and complete the goal of making men truly free.
-Haladdin is chosen as he is a rare individual in whom there is absolutely no magic, and has a tendency to behave irrationally, for example joining the Mordorian army as a medic to impress his girlfriend and almost dying as a result, instead of putting his talents to better use at home in the university.
+The last of the Nazgûl, Sharya-Rana, visits Haladdin and explains that the physical world, Arda, is linked to the magical world from which the Elves came by the power of Galadriel's Mirror in Lórien and the palantírs.
+Haladdin is given the task of destroying the Mirror to separate the worlds and complete the goal of making men truly free.
+Haladdin is chosen as he is a rare individual in whom there is absolutely no magic and has a tendency to behave irrationally, for example joining the Mordorian army as a medic to impress his girlfriend and almost dying as a result, instead of putting his talents to better use at home in the university.
 While the Nazgûl cannot foresee how the quest is to be completed, he is able to provide Haladdin with useful information, including the current location of the palantírs.

 An elaborate plan is devised which involves the forging of a letter from Eloar by a Mordorian handwriting expert.
 Tangorn manages to arrange a meeting with the Elves in Umbar, while evading Gondor's efforts to eliminate him.
-He is eventually killed, which convinces the Elves to pass his message on to Eloar's mother, Eornis, a member of the ruling hierarchy of Lórien.
-She is led to believe that her son is captured rather than killed.
-A palantir is dropped into Lórien by a Mordorian researcher developing flight-based weapons (under the secret patronage of Aragorn), and Eornis is instructed to bring the palantír to Galadriel's Mirror.
+He succeeds in getting the letter to Eloar's brother Elandar.
+His plan succeeds when he is killed, an event which convinces the Elves to pass his message on to Eloar's mother, Eornis, a member of the ruling hierarchy of Lórien.
+She is led to believe that her son has been captured rather than killed.
+A palantír is dropped into Lórien by a Mordorian researcher developing flight-based weapons (under the secret patronage of Aragorn), and Eornis is instructed to bring the palantír to Galadriel's Mirror.
 This is supposed to prove that she is in Lórien, whereupon she will be allowed to communicate with Eloar.

-At the appointed time, Haladdin brings another palantír to Mount Doom.
-Gandalf figures out his plan and, concerned that magic will be banished from Middle-Earth, casts a remote spell on the palantír to turn its user into stone, but this has no effect.
+Haladdin brings another palantír to Mount Doom.
+Gandalf figures out his plan and, concerned that magic will be banished from Middle-Earth, casts a spell on the palantír to turn its user into stone.
 Saruman, despite opposing Gandalf's methods, believes that Sharya-Rana's hypothesis about the relationship between the magical and physical worlds is incorrect and attempts to reason with Haladdin.
 However, Tzerlag touches the palantír by mistake and begins to turn into stone.
-In a bout of irrationality, Haladdin decides to drop the palantír into Orodruin because Saruman is unable to reverse Gandalf's spell.
+Haladdin decides to drop the palantír into Orodruin because Saruman is unable to reverse Gandalf's spell.
 This causes the Eternal Fire to be transmitted to the other palantírs and the Mirror, destroying them and the magic of the Elves.